Jayna Ledford: Ballet

 Ledford began training in ballet when she was five years old.
 She attended summer intensives on full scholarship at the Kirov Academy of Ballet in Washington, D.C., The Rock School for Dance Education in Philadelphia, and with Pittsburgh Ballet Theatre in Pittsburgh.
 In 2008, she began training at the Salisbury Dance Academy in Maryland and performed with the Eastern Shore Ballet Theater in The Nutcracker, Coppélia, and The Seven Dwarfs.
 During this time she also performed at Disney World.

 She was offered a full scholarship, as a male dancer, to attend the Kirov Academy of Ballet in Washington, D.C. as a full-time student.
 While a student at Kirov, Ledford came out as a transgender woman and began transitioning.
 Her social and medical transition led to her losing the dance scholarship, so she took a year off from school to train en pointe under Michele Xiques as a female dancer at First State Dance Academy.
-A month into pointe traning, Ledford was cast as Snow Queen in First State's production of The Nutcracker.
+A month into pointe training, Ledford was cast as Snow Queen in First State's production of The Nutcracker.